prasen8841/PowerBI--Bank-Customer-Churn/README.md

 ## 📊 Data Source

-- Synthetic HR dataset downloaded from Maven Analytics (safe for public use).
+- Synthetic Bank Customer dataset downloaded from Maven Analytics (safe for public use).
 - All personal data anonymized.

 ---